gbd77rc/esp32-iot-x509/docs/DeviceSensorSetup.md

 #### Step 1

 Now using a breadboard, I have added pre-cut wires and sensors to it.
 These can be sourced from Amazon as well.
 You will notice that the wire colours are different to the circuit diagram.
-The pre-cut wires are a jumpable of colours, so I have used wire that has the correct length or nearest correct length.
+The pre-cut wires are a jumpable of colours, so I have used wire that have the correct length or nearest correct length.
 Then worry about the colours later.

 ![Step 1](./images/Step1.png)